Ordnance Survey Bench Marks

 Fundamental bench marks

-Unlike all other types of bench marks, the fundamental bench mark (FBM) is still in use and maintained by the Ordnance Survey.
+Unlike other types of bench marks, the fundamental bench mark (FBM) is still in use and are maintained by the Ordnance Survey.
 There are 180 FBMs and they provide the basic levelling framework across the country.
-They are located about 40 km apart along major lines of geodetic levelling.
-There is a brass bolt at the top of a concrete pillar which is used for everyday purposes, but there are two further reference points (a gunmetal bolt and a flint in a hurried chamber) which are used for principal levelling.
+They are located about 40 km apart along lines of levelling.
+There is a brass bolt at the top of a small concrete pillar which is used for everyday purposes.
+There are two further reference points (a gunmetal bolt and a flint in a hurried chamber) which are used for principal levelling.

 Bench Marks I have Found

-You can see a list of the bench marks I have found here.
+You can see a list of the bench marks I have found here on the bench-marks.org.uk site.